Contrastive Learning of Musical Representations: Additional Experimental Results

 After pre-training with the self-supervised objective, we performed a linear evaluation to test the expressivity of the representations with a classifier of limited capacity.
 To further assess the representations' usability, we add a single hidden layer to our classifier and again measure the performance on the downstream task of music classification.
-The results of this experiment are shown in Table \ref{tab:add_hidden_layer} for linear evaluation (left of the slashes; also shown in the main paper and repeated here for convenience) as well as when a hidden layer is added (right of the slashes), for different pre-training durations measured in epochs.
+The results of this experiment are shown in Table \ref{tab:add_hidden_layer} for linear evaluation (left of the forward slashes) as well as when a hidden layer is added (right of the slashes), for different pre-training durations measured in epochs.

+Contrastive learning techniques also benefit from longer training compared to their supervised equivalent \cite{chen_simple_2020}.
+While larger batch sizes increase the pretext task complexity as shown in Appendix ~\ref{appendix:exp_mini_batch_size}, training longer increases the number of natural variations of the data, which is a diserable goal in representation learning \cite{bengio2013representation}, due to the random augmentation scheme.
+We pre-train from scratch until convergence and set the batch size to 96.
+Table~\ref{tab:add_hidden_layer} also shows that increasing the self-supervised training duration improves downstream performance.